Skin-to-skin (also known as kangaroo care)

 - keep your baby warm

 If you can’t hold your baby skin-to-skin, you could hold their hand or gently touch them so they can feel your warmth.
-Any touch from mum or dad can comfort your baby and help you bond.
+Any touch from a parent can comfort your baby and help you bond.

 Skin-to-skin can happen for as long as you and your baby are comfortable with it.
 Just make sure you are fully awake and alert because falling asleep on a bed, sofa or armchair with your baby increases the risk of sudden infant death syndrome (SIDS).